History of Healing Rooms

 With much preparation, agreed protocols and building strong trusting relationships with the staff we settled in to a regular agreed slot of time with a banner, flyers and testimonies made available to anyone who wished to read them.

-That has now been replicated in a number of outlets around the country and – apart from the pandemic, continues.
+That has now been replicated in a number of outlets around the country.